DexCare/DexCareSDK.Android.SampleApp/README.md

 ### Set up config
 The sample app supports configuration to multiple environments from the single application.
 You can define the required configuration in a JSON file.
-Create a file named `dexcare_sdk_config.dexconfig` in `res/raw` directory.
+Create a file named `dexcare_sdk.dexconfig` in `res/raw` directory.

 Here is a sample for JSON that shows the supported fields;